anki-code/xontrib-rc-awesome/README.md

 </p>

 <p align="center">
-If you like the idea click ⭐ on the repo and stay tuned.
+If you like the idea click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=The%20xonsh%20shell%20awesome%20rc%20file!&url=https://github.com/anki-code/awesome-xonshrc" target="_blank">tweet</a>.
 </p>

 ### Install